yash-sharma1/docs-site/docs/faq.md

 be in the future.
 Binance.com may serve as a bridge to trade across tokens between Binance Chain and other chains.
 Peg Token may be issued on Binance Chain to facilitate trading digital asset from other block chains.

+## How is a trading pair created on Binance DEX?

+So far Binance DEX still adheres to the idea that the most efficient and low cost way to perform trading and price-discovery is still to use single order book.
+This single order book is managed and replicated across all full nodes with the same, deterministic matching logic.

+Simply allowing trading between two assets seems easy enough, however it is expensive for not only the network runners but also the users in long term (liquidity cost can be much larger).
+In order to efficiently use the network, Binance Chain only list assets against BNB and other widely accepted market quote assets.

+After an asset is issued, which costs a small fee, anyone can "propose" to all validators to list it against particular quote assets.
+Validators then vote to accept the proposal.
+A fee is charged to prevent network abuse and to incentivize voting.
+Once the proposal is accepted, the owner of the base asset can list the trading pair.

+For more information about this process please check the [listing guide](list.md).

 ## How would a third-party integrate with Binance Chain and Binance DEX?

 A wallet provider may choose to only support the feature set of Binance Chain, which would just